DiarmaidMcDonald/Project-1/README.md

 #### Code Institute and Slack Community

-For their support and providing me with the necessary knowledge to complete this project.
+For their support and for providing me with the necessary knowledge to complete this project.